top of page

 Hermann Goering, One of the Architects of the Third Reich

 Roll-call was really something.
-They lined up.
+They lined up in front of me.
+I looked at every one of them.
 They were men of precision and direction.
-Part of me felt a little sorry for them too – it seemed like none of them intended to be there.
+Many years later, after I matured some, part of me felt a little sorry for them too – it seemed like none of them intended to be there.
 But you know how it is, loyalty to Hitler was not an option.
 But the fact that not one of them stood up for what was right made them all cowards to me.
-I guess you can say I still have mixed emotions about it all.
+But then I realize that every last one of them would have already taken me out had they the chance to do so, and I am sure we did the right thing.

 There was a particular scent of acrid tobacco amongst the German High Command that at the time I didn’t understand.
 I was later told that they didn’t have access to good tobacco and so they made their own out of improvised herbs.
 One can imagine what it was.